Large-scale Environmental Data Science with ExaGeoStatR: Software Overview

-To facilitate the use of large-scale executions in \proglang{R}, we provide \proglang{R}-wrappers to our main \pkg{ExaGeoStat} computational functions through a separate package called \pkg{ExaGeoStatR}\footnote{https://github.com/ecrc/exageostatR}.
-This \proglang{R} wrapper version should help in disseminating our software toward a large computational statistician community.
-To the best of our knowledge, most of existing \proglang{R} solutions for the MLE problem are sequential and restricted to limited data sizes.

-Table~\ref{tab:egsr_funs} gives an overview of current \pkg{ExaGeoStatR} functions with a description of the main objective behind each function.
+To facilitate the use of large-scale executions in the \R environment, we present a package in \R, i.e., \ExaGeoStatR \footnote{https://github.com/ecrc/exageostatR}, on top of our \ExaGeoStat software that provides high-performance geospatial statistics functions in \R. This package in \R should help disseminate our software to a large computational and spatial statistics community.
+To the best of our knowledge, most of the existing \R solutions for the MLE problem are sequential and restricted to limited data sizes.
+A few of them depend on running on multiple cores within the same shared memory system by enabling \openmp support. \ExaGeoStatR targets all the existing parallel hardware architectures, including GPUs and distributed memory systems, with a high-level abstraction of the underlying hardware architecture for the user.
+Table~\ref{tab:egsr_funs} gives an overview of current \ExaGeoStatR functions with a description of their main operations.
+We provide an \exageostatr installation tutorial in the Appendix.